Back-to-code/f2f-scraper-protocol/README_go.md

-# Build a scraper in golang
+# Build a scraper in GoLang

 This library helps you to build a scraper in GoLang and is compliant with the [open api spec](./openapi.yaml).